SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 - You can have a maximum of 7 movie titles.

 ## Input

 You receive multiple lines from the console until the command `STOP` or until the limit of 7 movies is reached:

-- Movie title – string;
+- Movie title: string;

 ## Output

 Print on the console:

-- If you have reached the limit of 7 movies you must print: `Title limit has been reached.`
+- If you have reached the limit of 7 movies you must print:

+`Title limit has been reached.`

-- Print the best movie for you: `The best movie for you is {movie title} its ASCII sum is: {sum of symbols}.` [code-task title="The Best Movie" executionType="tests-execution" executionStrategy="javascript-code" requiresInput] [code-editor language=javascript]
+- Print the best movie for you:

+`The best movie for you is {movie title} its ASCII sum is: {sum of symbols}.`

+[code-task title="The Best Movie" taskId="js-pb-exam-preparation-The-Best-Movie" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-editor language=javascript]
 ```
 function solve(input) {